 416-406-5900 or 416-757-4208

-This Leslieville facility has Family Climbs (by reservation for first visit), after-school programs for kids in grade 1 and up, and school-break camps, plus small-group belaying sessions for all ages, by reservation.388 Carlaw Ave., Toronto
+These gyms in Leslieville and Ajax have family climbs (by reservation for the first visit), after-school programs for kids in grade 1 and up, and climbing camps, summer youth programs, plus small-group belaying sessions for all ages, by reservation.
+You can book a climbing birthday party, too.388 Carlaw Ave., Toronto

 Climber’s Rock is one of Canada’s largest indoor climbing facilities.
-Their special Youth Climb activities include a climbing academy with programs for ages 4–15.
+Their Youth Academy (ages 4–17) is focused on fitness and fun and progresses by age and ability.
 Parents who take a belay course can belay with kids at any time.5155 Harvester Rd., Burlington

-This York-region climbing gym with belay and bouldering has beginner’s course for adults and kids, youth group activities, after-school lessons, summer camps, and birthday parties.482 Ontario St., Newmarket
+The York region’s premier climbing gym has ropes climbing and bouldering, with beginner’s course for adults and kids, youth group activities, after-school lessons, summer camps, and birthday parties.482 Ontario St., Newmarket